second-state/linear-timelock-smart-contract/README.md

 ![Screen Shot 2022-01-24 at 12 47 04 pm](https://user-images.githubusercontent.com/9831342/150713778-6c2d76ec-f0f6-4acb-b401-9991d0c7e781.png)

 ### Step 4
-Check the timestamp variables are correct, before transferring any tokens.
-This is your final opportunity to discard this contract if any mistakes have been made with the timestamps.
+- [ ]  Check the timestamp variables are correct, before transferring any tokens.
+There is still an opportunity to abandon this contract if any mistakes have been made with the timestamps.

 **timestampSet**

-Check that the `timestampSet` variable is `true`
+- [ ]  Check that the `timestampSet` variable is `true`

 ![Screen Shot 2022-01-24 at 12 58 00 pm](https://user-images.githubusercontent.com/9831342/150715021-63881e4f-02d8-43d5-a421-452ce2155461.png)

 **initialTimestamp**

-Check the `initialTimestamp` variable, and confirm its value in proper date format by using [an online epoch to date converter](https://www.epochconverter.com/)
+- [ ]  Check the `initialTimestamp` variable, and confirm its value in proper date format by using [an online epoch to date converter](https://www.epochconverter.com/)

 ![Screen Shot 2022-01-24 at 1 00 20 pm](https://user-images.githubusercontent.com/9831342/150715109-8ef231f7-45f3-48a8-8c1a-25bc9b561a66.png)